DErkan-A/middlebox/README.md

 # Notes for Phase 2

 Use the covert sender receiver with the `--benchmark` option to record time and throughput.
 For example, `python covert_receiver.py --benchmark 32` will expect and time 32 B of data.
+It runs for 30 iterations and saves the timing information to a text file.

+For both the sender and receiver covert channel has 2 different implementations in `*_lib` and `*_lib_binary` files.
+In the sender and receiver script user can import one or the other for whichever covert channel version they want to use.
 # Middlebox Development Environment

 ## Requirements